teancom/codex/aws.md

 Logged in as 'admin'
 ```

-Again, since our creds are already in the long-term vault, we can skip the credential migratoin that was done in the proto-bosh deployment and go straight to committing our new deployment to the repo, and pushing it upstream.
+Again, since our creds are already in the long-term vault, we can skip the credential migration that was done in the proto-bosh deployment and go straight to committing our new deployment to the repo, and pushing it upstream.

 Now it's time to move on to deploying our `beta` (staging) Cloud Foundry!